ozone-his/eip-client/README.md

 # Ozone EIP Client

-A generic Spring Boot application, designed for executing Apache Camel routes.
-The application is run in the same directory that may contain a **config** & **routes** folders and **application.properties** file providing default properties.
+A generic Spring Boot application designed for executing Apache Camel routes within Ozone.
+<br/>The application is run in the same directory that may contain a **config** & **routes** folders and **application.properties** file providing default properties.

 ```
 .